Azure/apim-lab/apim-lab/7-security/security-7-2-3-oauth2-authorization-grant-flow.md

 ![authcode9](../../assets/images/authflow9.png)

 - Next, specify the client credentials.
 These are the credentials for the client-app.
-- For Client ID, use the Application ID of the client-app.
+- For **Client ID**, use the Application ID of the client-app.

 ![authcode10](../../assets/images/authflow10.png)

-- For Client secret, use the key you created for the client-app earlier.
+- For **Client secret**, use the key you created for the client-app earlier.
 - Immediately following the client secret is the redirect_urls

 ![authcode11](../../assets/images/authflow11.png)